EdenWise/hjcrc/HJCSIC_part1_scrap.md

 [^Information]: Version: 00_2024-10-16 ; Online: <https://tinyurl.com/HJCR1> <https://bit.ly/HJCSIC>

-*Civilization is putting the needs of those that need it first, but to be a citizen is monumental task---we battle a hierarchy that offers free.*
+*Civilization is putting the needs of those that need it first, but to be a citizen is monumental task---we battle a hierarchy that offers **free**.*

 # How the Judeo-Christian System Influences Civilization [^Information]